wevoice/wesub/docs/permissions.rst

 * Who can assign tasks?
 * How many tasks a user can have at a time?
 * How many days should a user get to complete a task?
-* Who can transribe subtitles?
+* Who can transcribe subtitles?
 * Who can translate subtitles?
 * Is there a review process?
 * Is there an approval process?